dperique/Kubernetes_tutorials/kubernetes_upgrades_downgrades.md

     ensures that your yaml files are working and allows you to update them in a non-disruptive way if they are not.
-  * If you do not perform this step, you may have running and functioning workloads post Kubernetes upgrade but when you go to deploy an upgrade using your existing yaml files, the `kubectl apply -f` may fail.
+  * If you do not perform this step, you may have running and functioning workloads after your Kubernetes upgrade but when you go to deploy an upgrade using your existing yaml files, the `kubectl apply -f` may fail.
+  * When running your CI test, include tests that use any utilities that you may have installed onto your Kubernetes cluster as certain utilities may not work on the new Kubernetes version
+    * For example, if you are using fluentd on Kubernetes 1.7.5 and then upgrade to Kubernetes 1.8.x, fluentd may stop working because newer versions of Kubernetes required the default service account to have permissions to view cluster resources.
+    * Another example is you are using helm/tiller in Kubernetes 1.7.5 and then upgrade to Kubernetes 1.8.x.
+Tiller may no longer work due to need for a service account in Kubernetes 1.8.x.
 * Upgrade Kubernetes, one node at a time by migrating workloads off of the Kubernetes nodes you intend to upgrade, upgrading that node, and allowing workloads to use that upgraded node